marcoalopez/GrainSizeTools/DOCS/quantifying_grain_size_populations.md

 > [!IMPORTANT]
 > ### Choosing the Appropriate Measure of Central Tendency
 > The choice of the measure of central tendency, often referred to as the “average,” depends on your specific goals and dataset.
 Here are some guidelines based on [Lopez-Sanchez (2020)](https://doi.org/10.1016/j.jsg.2020.104042):
-> - **Geometric Mean**: This is recommended, especially for populations that follow a lognormal distribution.
+> - **Geometric Mean**: This average is recommended for populations that follow a lognormal distribution.
 It shows superior performance across varying degrees of asymmetry and sample sizes.
-> - **Median**: This is preferable when dealing with data contamination, such as outliers or few (<10%) observations from mixed distributions.
+> - **Median**: This is the preferable average when dealing with data contamination, such as outliers or few (<10%) observations from mixed distributions.
 > - **Arithmetic Mean**: This is the most backwards-compatible average due to its common use in the past.
 Theoretically, it outperforms the median in low to moderately skewed distributions (MSD < 1.7) as long as the presence of extreme values (outliers) is limited.
-However, estimating error margins for the arithmetic mean can be problematic in real samples, making the geometric mean or median preferable.
+However, estimating error margins for the arithmetic mean can be problematic in real samples with asymmetric distributions, making the geometric mean or median preferable in such cases.
-> - **KDE-based Mode**: While generally less effective than other measures, the KDE-based mode  remains robust in specific situations common in grain size studies.
-It  can be useful when comparing different datasets with notable differences in resolution limits and size cut-offs.
-In these cases, it is the only meaningful measure of central tendency when comparing different sets of data.
+> - **Mode (KDE based)**: Although generally less effective than other measures of central tendency, this mode remains robust in situations common to grain size studies.
+It can be useful when comparing different data sets with significant differences in resolution limits and size cut-offs.
+In such cases it is the only meaningful measure of central tendency when comparing different data sets.
+The script calculates the mode (peak frequency) using the Kernel Density Estimate (KDE) technique, which is far superior to modes calculated from the histogram.
 > - **Root mean squared (RMS) or Area-weighted mean:** Avoid them, as they tend to perform poorly and are not recommended for grain size studies.
 >
-> **TLDR**: You should be probably using the median (plus the interquartile range) or the geometric mean, not the arithmetic mean.
+> **TLDR**: With asymmetric distributions you should be probably using the median (plus the interquartile range) or the geometric mean, not the arithmetic mean.

 ## 3. Representation of grain size populations

+TODO

 > [!IMPORTANT]
 > Key information users need to know to achieve their goal.